ReSurfEMG/ReSurfEMG/README.md

 2. In home directory, e.g. `~/.resurfemg/config.json`.
 3. In global directory, e.g. `/etc/resurfemg/config.json`.

-However, we highly reccomend you use the home directory.
+However, we highly recommend you use the home directory.
 This file can have this or similar contents:

     {